How to Set Up Google Analytics on WordPress Multisite Network

 In the next step, you can install MonsterInsights addons and get more insights about your visitors.
 For instance, with Forms addon, you can track form conversions.

-There are many more addons you can choose from and set up tracking that’s not possible by default in Google Analytics.
+There are more addons you can choose from to set up tracking that’s not possible by default in Google Analytics.
 Click Save and Continue when you’re done.

 That’s it!
 Now you’ve activated MonsterInsights for your WordPress Multi-Site Network.